ShinyTrinkets/twofold.ts/docs/dev-tags.md

 some functionality that you cannot use.
-The "builtin" tags are "builtin" only because they are baked inside the `tfold` executable.<br/> What I'm trying to say is that you can copy any of the builtin tags, hack around and import your code and use that as an alternative, if you want custom logic, or the builtin tags are missing something.
+The "builtin" tags are "builtin" only because they are baked inside the `tfold` executable.<br/> What I'm trying to say is that you can copy any of the builtin tags, hack around and import your code and use that as an alternative, if you want custom logic, or the builtin tags are missing something important to you.

 ## Example

-The simple core tag called `increment` looks like this:
+The simple builtin tag called `increment` looks like this:

 ```ts
 import { parseNumber } from "./common.ts";